hannorein/rebound/docs/integrators.md

 :   IAS15 is an adaptive integrator.
 It chooses its timesteps automatically.
 This parameter controls the accuracy of the integrator.
 The default value is $10^{-9}$.
 Setting this parameter to 0 turns off adaptive timestepping and a constant timestep will is used.
 Turning off adaptive time-stepping is rarely useful.

     !!!
 Important
         It is tempting to change `epsilon` to achieve a speedup at the loss of some accuracy.
 However, that makes rarely sense.
 The reason is that IAS15 is a very high (15th!) order integrator.
-Suppose we increasing the timestep by a factor of 10.
+Suppose we increase the timestep by a factor of 10.
 This will increase the error by a factor of $10^{15}$.
 In other words, a simulation that previously was converged to machine precision will now have an error of order unity.

 `min_dt` (`double`)
 :   This sets the minimum allowed timestep.
 The default value is 0.
 Set this to a finite value if the adaptive timestep becomes excessively small, for example during close encounters or because of finite floating point precision.
 Use with caution and make sure the simulation results still make physically sense as you might be in danger of ignoring small timescales in the problem.